zenodeapp/donor-drop-backend/README.md

    - Place the JSON key file in the project directory.

 4. **Update Configuration**
-   - pdate the .env with the details from the json.
+   - Update the .env with the details from the json.

 5. **Run the Application**
    - Start the app and track donations seamlessly.